George Luks: Early life and career

 Luks was born in Williamsport, Pennsylvania, to Central European immigrants.
 According to the 1880 census, his father was born in Poland and his mother in Bavaria, Germany.
 His father was a physician and apothecary and his mother was an amateur painter and musician.
-The Luks family eventually moved to Pottsville, Pennsylvania in east central Pennsylvania, near the coal fields.
+The Luks family eventually moved to Pottsville, Pennsylvania, in east central Pennsylvania, near the coal fields.
 In this setting, he learned at a young age about poverty and compassion as he observed his parents helping the coal miners' families.

 Luks began his working life in vaudeville.
 He and his younger brother played the Pennsylvania and New Jersey vaudeville circuit in the early 1880s while still in their teens.

 He left performing when he decided to pursue a career as an artist.
 Luks knew from a young age that he wanted to be an artist and studied briefly at the Pennsylvania Academy of the Fine Arts before he traveled to Europe, where he attended several art schools and studied the Old Masters.
 He became an admirer of Spanish and Dutch painting, especially the work of Diego Velázquez and Frans Hals.
 Manet's energy and technique also appealed to Luks.
-Later he went to Düsseldorf, where he lived with a distant relative, allegedly a retired lion-tamer, and took classes at the Düsseldorf School of Art.
+Later he went to Düsseldorf, where he lived with a distant relative, allegedly a retired lion tamer, and took classes at the Düsseldorf School of Art.
 He eventually abandoned Düsseldorf for the more stimulating spheres of London and Paris.
-In 1893, he returned to Philadelphia, where he eventually found work as an illustrator for the Philadelphia Press.